 - Backlog.
 Ask whether you will need to wait before they can help you.

-The Privacy Act requires USCIS to have signed consent from any U.S. citizen or permanent resident who is the subject of an inquiry.
+The Privacy Act requires USCIS or DOS to have signed consent from any U.S. citizen or permanent resident who is the subject of an inquiry.
 In practice, the member’s website will likely have a privacy form to be signed by the subject, regardless of immigration status.
 The website may also have a form for you to fill out describe what kind of help you are seeking.
 Typical information to provide includes:

 - Type of case: passport application, visa application and type, or USCIS form number, etc.